catdieval/user-workflow-and-user-stories/user-story-10.md

   - [ ] The `Container` component has the $centered attribute set to "center".
   - [ ] `DropDownMenu` has "Bar color" as prop to the `idString` attribute and the `handleBarColorChange` function as prop to the `onChange` attribute and `barColorArray` as prop to the arrayOfOptions attribute.
   - [ ] The `StyleInputTypeSubmit` component has "Next" as value to the value attribute, the handleBarProperties function as value to the `onClick` attribute and `completedBarProperties()` function as value to the disabled attribute.
-  - [ ] Use conditional rendering in the return to display the output only if clickedChartType = "bar-plot" and otherwise display null.
+  - [ ] Use conditional rendering in the return to display the output only if titleLabel.length > 0 and if clickedChartType = "bar-plot".

 - [ ] In the index.js file, add the BarProperties component (before the Plotting component).